 But anyway, can you even give us a hint when the album would be out?

 Tony Harnell: Yeah.
 I don’t know, and I’m not going to give any dates at the moment.
-Because again like I said, I want it to be brilliant.
+Because again, as I said, I want it to be brilliant.
 So, I don’t know.

 THE REMASTERS AND THE MUSIC BUSINESS

 Tony Harnell: We’ve talked about all of that because we’ve got a lot of the masters back now.
 So, there is a possibility of doing all of that.
 But right now, our focus was getting this up and running.
 Again, going back to these first new shows.
-It’s amazing that we can come out with no new album, not even a single.
+Amazingly, we can come out with no new album, not even a single.
 Not even a remastered “Greatest Hits.”
 Still, we sell out the first shows of this tour.
-So, that only needs me to believe that we have a good new album, we should be able to do even more than that.
-So, like I said, I’m pretty excited.
+So, that only needs me to believe that we have a good new album; we should be able to do even more than that.
+So, as I said, I’m pretty excited.
 And the old stuff, we want to do maybe a new box set.
-Take a look at all those records and see what we can do about putting together a new package, because of those late ’90s albums, MY RELIGION and ALL THE WAY TO THE SUN.
+Take a look at all those records and see what we can do about putting together a new package because of those late ’90s albums, MY RELIGION, and ALL THE WAY TO THE SUN.
 There is so much good material on those four albums that people don’t know at all.
-It’s a shame because I love those albums and I think that there are some of the best song writing and performances that we’ve ever done.
+It’s a shame because I love those albums, and I think that there are some of the best songwriting and performances that we’ve ever done.
 It would be a real tragedy if more people don’t get to hear that stuff.
 So yeah.
 I would love to do what you said, and I think that will be one of the things we probably start to attack after the new album is out.

 I just love that box set idea!!!
 But, it might be challenging to sell the idea for the record company?

 Tony Harnell: Yeah.
 They don’t like the late ’90s stuff, and they’re very picky about when they sign their bands from the ’80s.
 They’re very picky about having to sound like you used to do and all that shit.
 So, you know me well enough to know that I hate that crap.
-To me it’s my biggest criticism of the hard rock market, is that every other genre is allowed to grow and evolve musically and artistically.
+My biggest criticism of the hard rock market is that every other genre is allowed to grow and evolve musically and artistically.
 It doesn’t mean you have to lose who you are.
-I think MY RELIGION is a perfect example of a band that went back to their roots, but did a modern production and has modern song writing and qualities mixed with classic sounds.
+MY RELIGION is a perfect example of a band that went back to its roots but did a modern production and has modern songwriting and qualities mixed with classic sounds.
 I think that that’s not an easy thing to do.
-But I believe we pulled it off on that album, really well.
+But I believe we pulled it off on that album really well.
 I’m hoping that we can do it again in the future.

-After the album is out, what kind of touring plans the band has?
-Are we finally going to see TNT doing a full tour including shows in U.S and other rarely visited territories as well?
+After the album is out, what kind of touring plans you have?
+Are we finally going to see TNT doing a full tour, including shows in the U.S and other rarely visited territories as well?

-I was thinking that when you’re going to do US tour…maybe you should think about putting together a package, for example, how about teaming up with Stryper again?
+I was thinking that when you’re going to do a US tour…maybe you should think about putting together a package.
+For example, how about teaming up with Stryper again?